Top Draw offers conversion-focused Edmonton web design that transforms visitor interest into measurable business results and revenue growth.

 Establishing Key Performance Indicators for Brand Success

-Once you have the right digital marketing activities for your goals, it’s important to combine those with key performance indicators (KPIs).
-This allows you to benchmark your performance and analyze how you progress over time.
-Make sure the KPIs you choose line up with your big-picture goals.
-For SEO, increases in keyword rankings are connected to brand awareness.
-For CRO, increases in conversions are connected to sales.
+After selecting digital marketing activities for your goals, establish key performance indicators (KPIs).
+KPIs allow you to benchmark performance and analyze progress over time.
+Ensure KPIs align with your overarching goals.
+For SEO, keyword ranking increases connect to brand awareness.
+For CRO, conversion increases connect to sales.

 Creating a Detailed Implementation Plan for Brand Launch

-Finally, it’s time to create a roadmap of how you’ll share your brand with your target audience.
-Your implementation plan includes detailed steps for launching each element of your brand strategy.
-This comes down to creating a schedule with your channels, audience(s), messages, pain points, tactics, deadlines, and budget.
-Prioritize your activities according to what will connect with your customers the most.
+Create a roadmap for sharing your brand with your target audience.
+Your implementation plan includes detailed steps for launching each brand strategy element.
+Implementation planning involves creating schedules with channels, audiences, messages, pain points, tactics, deadlines, and budgets.
+Prioritize activities based on customer connection potential.

 Partner with Experts to Create Your Winning Brand Strategy

 Don’t know where to start with your brand strategy?
 We can help.
-Our strategists bring together data and creativity to help you form deep connections with your customers.
+Our strategists combine data and creativity to help you form deep customer connections.